 When it comes to dessert, simplicity is key.
 Plain, unsweetened whipped cream or a small serving of plain, non-fat yogurt can be a delightful and safe treat for your dog.
 Steer clear of chocolate, nuts, and any desserts sweetened with xylitol, as these can be harmful or even toxic to dogs.

 Including your dog in the Christmas festivities can be a heartwarming experience, but it's crucial to prioritise their health and safety.
 By choosing dog-friendly options and being mindful of ingredients, you can create a festive atmosphere that the whole family, including your furry friend, can enjoy.
-Always consult with your veterinarian if you're unsure about whether a particular food is safe for your dog, and here's to a joyous and safe Christmas season for every member of your household, furry or not!
+Find the pawfect Christmas dinner, shop our natural dog food range!